MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Open a browser window and navigate to GitHub.com.

-1. Sign in to your GitHub account.

-1. Open your repositories tab.
+1. Sign in to your GitHub account, and then open your repositories tab.

     You can open your repositories tab by clicking on your profile icon in the top-right corner, then selecting **Repositories**.